xavibou/ovdsat/README.md

 │   └── ...
 ...
 ```

+#### Weights

+We pre-trained a FasterRCNN model on DOTA for the RPN using the code from [DroneDetectron2](https://github.com/akhilpm/DroneDetectron2).
+If you plan to use any of the Remote Sensing CLIP models tested in the paper, download the pre-trained weights ([RemoteCLIP](https://huggingface.co/chendelong/RemoteCLIP/tree/main) and [GeoRSClip](https://huggingface.co/Zilun/GeoRSCLIP)) and add them to the weights/ directory.

 ### Create prototypes
 To generate the class-reference and background prototypes using [DINOv2](https://github.com/facebookresearch/dinov2) features, run the following command: